omfmartin/omfmartin.github.io/content/en/posts/202402_explainable_ai.md

 For instance, the European Union's General Data Protection Regulation (GDPR) mandates significant transparency about the logic involved in automated decisions, particularly in decisions that significantly affect individuals, such as those related to employment, creditworthiness, and legal matters.
 This regulation has been interpreted by some as a _right to explanation_.
 Building on this foundation, the more recent AI Act has introduced specific provisions for "high-risk" algorithms, with requirements related to "transparency and provision of information to users".

 However, these regulations face challenges in enforcement and interpretation.
 The inherent complexity of AI algorithms can make it challenging to provide explanations that are both technically accurate and easily understandable to the general public.
-Despite these challenges, the push for such regulations highlights the growing concern for transparency in AI applications and underscores the critical need for Explainable AI (XAI).
+Despite these challenges, the push for such regulations highlights the growing concern for transparency in AI applications and underscores the critical need for XAI.

 ### Knowledge Discovery

 Using XAI for generating new knowledge is probably the most overlooked application.
 This capability is particularly interesting given that machine learning models are more apt at identifying complex patterns and trends in data compared to traditional statistical tests such as t-tests or chi-squared tests.
-This approach can be used for biomarker discovery.
-The explanation can allow to order of the most interesting candidate biomarker that predicts specific biological or health conditions.
+This approach was suggested for [biomarker discovery](https://doi.org/10.1007/s00441-023-03816-z).

 Despite its potential, employing XAI for knowledge generation is not without challenges.
 Some of the most significant issues include: